IronBatman2715/DiscordTS-Bot/README.md

 6. Run `npm run dev` to start a developer environment instance!
    - Edit *and* save any of the files in the `src` directory (with the exception of [src/database/schema.prisma](src/database/schema.prisma)) and the program will automatically restart to reflect the changes!

+### Production environment

+1. Follow steps 1 and 2 from [Development environment](#development-environment).

+2. Download or clone this repository.

+3. Rename `sample.env` to `.env` and set the environment variables as defined in [src/global.d.ts](src/global.d.ts)

+   > Note that **all** the environment variables are strings.

+   1. `DISCORD_TOKEN`: Discord bot token (acquired in step 1).

+   2. `DB_URL` Database URL

+      - Unless you modified [src/database/schema.prisma](src/database/schema.prisma) to use a different type of database, this should be a MongoDB URL.

+   3. `CLIENT_ID` Discord bot client ID (acquired in step 1).

+      - Only required if you need to do step 5.

+4. Run `npm ci` to do a clean install of dependencies and generate Prisma client files.

+5. **If this is the first time you have run the bot** or **you are updating the source code**, run `npm run registerGlobal` to register all your commands to any and all servers this bot is in.

+6. Run `npm run build` to compile the source code for production.
+   - If you are tight on storage space, delete the `node_modules` folder after running the above command.
+Then, run `npm install --production` to install only the dependencies needed for production.

+7. Run `npm start` to run the bot!